aws-samples/amazon-transcribe-live-call-analytics/lca-chimevc-stack/LambdaHookFunction.md

 ## Register the Lambda function with LCA

-Use the LCA CloudFormation template parameter **Lambda function ARN for SIPREC (existing)** to the ARN value for your custom Lambda hook function when ceating a new LCA stack, or when updating an existing one.
+Use the LCA CloudFormation template parameter **Lambda function ARN for SIPREC (existing)** to set the ARN value for your custom Lambda hook function when ceating a new LCA stack, or when updating an existing one.
 You find the ARN for your Lambda in the AWS Lambda console - it has this format:
 ```
 arn:aws:lambda:us-east-1:<accountId>:function:<functionName>
 ```